memgraph/docs/docs/how-to-guides/streams/manage-streams-lab.md

 You can also develop transformation modules in Python beforehand, in the section **Query Modules**.
 Click on the **New Module**, and the Lab will automatically recognize transformation procedures once you define them.

+If you developed a procedure in C, you have to [load it into Memgraph](manage-streams.md#how-to-create-and-load-a-transformation-module-into-memgraph) first, and then you will be able to see it in the **Query Modules** section and attach it to a stream.

 Check the transformation module for MovieLens on [Awesome Data Stream](https://awesomedata.stream/#/movielens).